Axway/agents-mulesoft/CONTRIBUTING.md

 Please make sure the following is done before submitting a pull request:

-1. Fork the repository and create your branch from master.
+1. Fork the repository and create your branch from main.
 2. If you’ve fixed a bug or added code that should be tested, then add tests.
 3. Ensure the test suite passes by running `make test`.
 4. Format your code with `make format`.